 Consequently, both UK and non-UK resident trusts with UK tax liabilities will be required to register.

 The online service will provide a means of obtaining a UTR for newly created trusts.
-This replaces the previous process of completing a form 41G (Trust), which has now been withdrawn from use.
-New trusts are required to register with HMRC by 5 October next-following the end of the tax year of settlement.
+This replaces the previous process of completing a form 41G (Trust), which has been withdrawn from use.

 WHAT INFORMATION WILL NEED TO BE REPORTED TO HMRC?